Stake on Polkadot

 Introducing the new

-Get the best staking experience with the new user-friendly web app — your one-stop hub to manage all your nominations, join pools, and optimize your rewards.Go to Dashboard
+Get the best staking experience with the new user-friendly web app — your one-stop hub to manage all your nominations, join pools, and optimize how many tokens you get.Go to Dashboard

 The new staking dashboard is seamless to operate so that it empowers any token holder to contribute to the security and maintenance of the network - irrespective of technical knowledge.